eshuaiii/java-schedules-course-project/README.md

 | Removing a course from an account (with more students)                     | Tue Apr 11 17:30:07 PDT 2023<br/>✅ Student eric removed from CPSC 121, Section 202<br/>Tue Apr 11 17:30:07 PDT 2023<br/>✅ Course: CPSC 121, Section 202 removed from eric                                                                                                      |
 | Adding a course to an account (that exists in the all courses list)        | Tue Apr 11 17:30:12 PDT 2023<br/>ℹ️ Course: CPSC 121, Section 202 exists in courseList.<br/>Tue Apr 11 17:30:12 PDT 2023<br/>✅ Student eric added to CPSC 121, Section 202<br/>Tue Apr 11 17:30:12 PDT 2023<br/>✅ Course: CPSC 121, Section 202 added to eric                  |
 | Saving data to file                                                        | Tue Apr 11 16:23:55 PDT 2023<br/>📜 Saved the session to ./data/session.json                                                                                                                                                                                                   |

+## 🪴 Phase 4, Task 3

+Although I'm happy with how this project is as it stands today, there are a lot of refactoring that I hope I can do in the future:

+- **Adding Exceptions:** Instead of using `if/else` blocks and returning different values depending on the situation, I want to refactor the code to implement Exceptions for anything that shouldn't happen.
+This way, we clearly separate the control and error flows and can handle each error case better.
+- **Refactoring `CourseApp` and `CourseAppGUI`:** These two classes are almost identical to each other, to the point that I had to group them together on the UML diagram.
+Having an abstract class that implements most of the methods shared by both, and overriding unique points of variance between the console and GUI-based programs would be great.
+- **Using the Singleton Method for `CourseAppGUI`:** Although I'm happy that I separated each frame into its own class, it brings up the challenge that now, I have to pass in the CourseAppGUI object into each of the frames that I use.
+There's a lot of redundancy, and I might be able to fix this by creating CourseAppGUI as a Singleton class; that way, all classes can simply grab and update the required fields (as there is only one GUI instance).

+Thank you so much!